josno/pokedex-challenge/TestSolution.md

 # How To Use

-1. To get the app started refer to the [README](https://github.com/josno/pokedex-challenge/blob/master/README.md)
+1. To get the app started refer to the [README](https://github.com/josno/pokedex-challenge/blob/master/README.md#installation-instructions)

 2. Then do the following to test the app:
-   - Click on <span style="background-color: #FFFF00">yellow</span> :arrow_backward:and :arrow_forward: arrows to move through the Pokemon list
+   - Click on yellow :arrow_backward:and :arrow_forward: arrows to move through the Pokemon list
    - Click on "Search database" to find a Pokemon
    - Start typing the name of a Pokemon and a list of suggestions will guide you
    - Click on the :mag: button to search for a Pokemon